-HORT 364 Principles of Site Engineering (4) Two hours of lecture and four hours of laboratory per week.
-Also offered as LARC 364.
-Credit will be granted for only one of the following: HORT 364 or LARC 364.
-An introductory study and application of landscape development principles and construction practices as applied to grading, drainage, layout, and vehicular and pedestrian circulation.
+HORT 321 Landscape Structures and Materials (3) One hour of lecture and five hours of laboratory per week.
+Prerequisite: HORT 320.
+For HORT majors only.
+Also offered as LARC 321.
+Formerly HORT 465.
+An examination of the use, properties, and detailing of materials used in landscape construction.
+The use and design of structures in the landscape.

 HORT 389 Horticultural Internship (1-6) Prerequisite: permission of department.
 Junior standing.
 For HORT and LARC majors only.
 Repeatable to 6 credits if content differs.
-Credit will be given for practical work carried out at one or more of a number of horticultural industries, botanical gardens, arboretums or farms which are participants in formally arranged internships.
+Credit will be given for practical work carried out at one or more horticultural industries, botanical gardens, arboreta or farms under formally arranged internships.